FatemehShokrollahiMoghadam/MachineLearning2024/Project/README.md

 This repository contains the main project for the Machine Learning 2024 course.
 The project focuses on applying Q-learning to optimize HVAC system control.

 ### 🕒 **Project Date:**
-The project will take place on July 21st.
+The project took place on July 21st.

 ---